USS Keystone State (1853): South Atlantic Blockading Squadron, (1861–1863)

 At dawn on 31 January 1863, Keystone State was at anchor, part of the blockading force off Charleston Harbor.
 Two Confederate ironclads, CSS Palmetto State and CSS Chicora came out of the early morning fog to challenge the Union ships.
 They attacked USS Mercedita and succeeded in ramming her, disabling her machinery, and killing several of her crew.
 They turned next to Keystone State, which was hit by ten shells.
 At approximately 6 am, a shot ripped into Keystone State's steam drum, killing 19 men and wounding a further 20.
 Since she carried a crew of 163 men, her losses were a quarter of the crew.
 USS Housatanic engaged the ironclads, which retired to Charleston, but Keystone State was on fire, leaking badly, and had two feet of water in the hold.
 She was taken under tow by USS Memphis and reached Port Royal, South Carolina, where temporary repairs were made.

-The ship got underway on 22 February1863 for blockading duty off St. Simons Sound, Georgia.
+The ship got underway on 22 February 1863 for blockading duty off St. Simons Sound, Georgia.
 She served there until departing for Philadelphia on 2 June 1863 for permanent repairs.
 Keystone State was found to be "very much out of order" on her arrival at the Navy Yard and faced months of work.
 She was decommissioned on 10 June 1863 and her crew given a 10-day furlough.
 The ship was hauled out in a floating drydock to repair hull damage from her encounter with the Confederate ironclads.
 Her engines were overhauled.

 North Atlantic Blockading Squadron, 1863–1865

 Keystone State was recommissioned on 3 October 1863, Commander Edward Donaldson in command, and stood out to sea on 27 October.
 Three days later she joined the North Atlantic Blockading Squadron at Wilmington, North Carolina.
 Sometime around the turn of the year, Donaldson yielded command of the ship to Commander Pierce Crosby.
 By this point in the war, Wilmington was the last major Confederate port, concentrating both blockaders are blockade runners alike.
 Keystone State participated in the capture of six ships during her final year of blockade duty including the steamer Margaret and Jessie in 1863, and Caledonia, Rouen, Lilian, Elsie, and Siren in 1864.

 The ships captured by Keystone State not only helped the war effort, but were profitable for the ship's crew as well.
 Under the laws of the day, special courts evaluated whether ships were captured legally, which ships had participated in their capture, and how much the captured ships were worth, net of expenses.
 Prize courts then awarded cash in the form of prize money to ship's crews.
 Keystone State was lucky in prize money:

 In addition to participating in the capture of sixteen ships listed above, Keystone State also plucked from the sea almost 300 bales of cotton thrown overboard by blockade runners seeking to destroy valuables that would fall into the hands of their captors.
-These generated almost $200,000 pf prize money for Keystone State.
+These generated almost $200,000 of prize money for Keystone State.